-For years, 700c has been the default wheel size for gravel bikes, touring bikes, mountain bikes, and cyclocross bikes.
-Recently, there has been a resurgence in the popularity of an old French wheel size called 650b.
+For years, 700c has been the default wheel size for gravel bikes, touring bikes, mountain bikes, and adventure bikes.
+Recently, there has been a resurgence in the popularity of a smaller wheel size called 650b.
 Many manufacturers are introducing bikes designed around 650b wheels.
 Some cyclists are swapping their 700c wheels for 650b.
-This guide lists the pros and cons of 650b vs 700c wheels to help you decide which size is best for your style of riding.
-I’ll also talk about a few compatibility issues to consider when converting from 700c to 650b.
+Many gravel frames can accommodate both wheel sizes.
+After some extensive research and testing, I’ve put together this list of pros and cons of 650b vs 700c wheels to help you decide which wheel size is best for your riding style.

 What is the Difference Between 650b and 700c Wheels?

-The difference between 650b and 700c is the diameter of the rims.
 650b wheels measure 584 mm in diameter.
 700c wheels measure 622 mm in diameter.
 650B wheels are 38mm (about 1.5”) smaller than 700c.

 650b wheels are sometimes referred to as 27.5 inch wheels in mountain biking.
 Both are exactly the same.
 The terms are interchangeable.

-Why 650b?
-A Note About 650b and 700c Tire Volume and Diameter
+Why 650b Gravel Wheels?
+Tire Volume and Diameter

 For example, most gravel, touring, and cyclocross bike frames limit the maximum tire width to 700c x 40-45 mm.
 By swapping the wheels to 650b you can often fit 47-53 mm wide tires (up to about 2.1”).
 An extra 5 mm of tire width makes a major difference in terms of comfort and off-road handling.

-You may be thinking, won’t running smaller wheels change the bike’s geometry and gearing?
-The answer is yes but not as much as you might think.
 650b wheels are only 38 mm (about 1.5 inches) smaller in diameter than 700c wheels.
 That means the bike will sit 19 mm (.75 inch) lower assuming you run tires with the same height.

-More specifically, many riders find that 650b wheels fitted with 42-47 mm wide tires measure about the same in diameter as 700c wheels fitted with 28-30 mm wide tires.
-Of course, in practice there is usually a slight difference in total diameter.
-For example, 700c x 40 mm tire measure about 2 cm (.75″) larger than 650b x 47 mm tires.
+Of course, in practice, there is usually a slight difference in total diameter.
+For example, 700c x 40 mm tires measure about 2 cm (.75″) larger than 650b x 47 mm tires.

-650b Vs 700c Wheels
+650b Vs 700c Wheels for Gravel Bikes

 Both 650b and 700c are great wheel size choices for gravel bikes, mountain bikes, road bikes, and touring bikes.
 In this section, I list all of the pros and cons of each wheel size to help you make an informed decision.
-We’ll compare traction, strength, comfort, maneuverability, frame geometry, and much more.

 650b Wheels Pros

 - 650b wheels offer better traction/grip- Wider, higher volume 650b tires make a larger contact patch with the ground than narrow 700c tires.
 This increases traction.
-This is important when riding on potentially slippery surfaces like loose dirt and gravel as well as snow and ice.* Increased traction allows you to accelerate, corner, and brake harder without worrying about your tires slipping out from under you.
-You can also let some air out and run 650b tires at a lower air pressure.
+This is important when riding on potentially slippery surfaces like loose dirt and gravel as well as snow and ice.
+Increased traction allows you to accelerate, corner, and brake harder without worrying about your tires slipping out from under you.
+You can also let some air out and run 650b tires at a lower pressure.
 This makes the tire softer so even more tread contacts the ground, which gives you even more traction when you need it.

 - Lower gearing- All else being equal, the smaller wheel circumference of 650b wheels effectively lowers your gearing across the gear range.
 You get an extra-low gear for climbing when you swap from 700c to 650b.
 This really comes in handy while touring fully loaded.
 If you don’t want lower gearing, you can correct this by installing a chainring with a couple more teeth or a cassette with slightly higher gearing.